My Diagnosis Story:

 Now onto the exciting stuff that is not FA related!

-I am a freshman marketing major at the University of Arkansas.
+I am a sophomore double majoring in supply chain management and marketing at the University of Arkansas.
 I'm living a six hour drive away from my dad, so it is definitely a big change!
 Since being in college, I have learned to live completely independently and not let my disability stop me.
 I do laundry, shower, clean, and cook (still not the best at cooking lol) all by myself!
 Living independently has been the most rewarding experience and I am so glad that I chose to do it.
 I have met so many amazing people while at college and have learned so much.
 I am in a sorority on campus (going through rush with a disability was a wild experience) and am very involved there.
 I am the happiest that I have been in a while and have gone through a lot of personal growth.

 I still keep up with my social medias, so definitely go follow me there to keep up with what I am up to!
 I am a lot more busy now than I was in high school, so my posts are a little less consistent, but I still try to keep posting a priority.
 Thank you so much for taking the time to check out my website and I hope to see you somewhere else on the Internet!